sturdyplum/SimpleRecipe/README.md

 - https://www.woolworths.com.au/

 ## How to contribute
 1. The most useful contributions would be adding new website that can be processed.
-I do plan on making a smarted more general parser that will be able to parse a large number of sites but having dedicated parsers will always be prefered.
+There is a general parser that is able to parse a large number of sites but having dedicated parsers will always be prefered.
 2. Writing test
 3. Documentation
 4. Creating a better logo